Efficiently Vectorized MCMC on Modern Accelerators: Time Complexity Analysis of FSM-MCMC

 \section{Time Complexity Analysis of FSM-MCMC}

 One limitation with our FSM design is the \verb|step| function relies on a switch to determine which block to run.
-When vectorized with \verb|vmap| or an equivalent transformation, all branches are evaluated for all chains, with irrelevant results discarded.
+When vectorized with \verb|vmap| or an equivalent transformation, all branches in \verb|switch| are evaluated for all chains, with irrelevant results discarded.
 This means the cost of a single call of \verb|step| is the cost of running all state functions $S_1,...,S_K$.
 To obtain a speedup, the FSM must therefore sufficiently decrease the expected number of steps to obtain $n$ samples from each chain.
 In this section we quantitatively derive conditions under which this occurs in the simplified setting of an MCMC algorithm with a single while loop.
-This enables us to subequently optimize the design of the FSM in \cref{sec:opt}. \\
+This enables us to subsequently optimize the FSM design in \cref{sec:opt}.